✂️ Segmentation¶

 -

-This paper proposes DSS, a three-stage progressive pipeline (Discover→Segment→Select) that achieves zero-shot, training-free camouflaged object segmentation by: discovering foreground regions via self-supervised visual encoders and Leiden clustering (FOD); generating candidate masks using SAM; and selecting the optimal mask through heuristic scoring combined with iterative pairwise MLLM comparison.
-The method demonstrates particularly strong performance in multi-instance camouflage scenarios.
+The proposed DSS is a three-stage progressive pipeline (Discover→Segment→Select) that achieves zero-shot training-free camouflaged object segmentation.
+It discovers the target (FOD) via self-supervised visual features and Leiden clustering, generates candidate masks with SAM, and selects the optimal mask through heuristic scoring and iterative MLLM pairwise comparisons.
+It significantly outperforms existing methods, particularly in multi-instance scenarios.

 - DSFlash: Comprehensive Panoptic Scene Graph Generation in Realtime